 So when does it make sense?
 When I’m offered a gig with low pay I go through this mental checklist:

 – Will I be able to hear myself and everyone else in the band without blowing out my ears?

 – Is there a reasonable chance there will be human beings in the room who haven’t already heard the band?

 – Do I really want/need to play with the musicians involved, is this the only way to do so, and will they be fully engaged in the music?

 – Is there a reasonable chance playing the show will result in meaningful benefit for me or the band?

-If the answer is no to any of these questions, why should we lug around gear, give up 4 hours of our lives, and put money in someone else’s bank account?
+If the answer is no to any of these questions, why would I lug around heavy gear and give up 4 hours of my life to generate revenue for a business that isn’t mine?
 Why not bring the same musicians together at a space without all that overhead where we can really dig into the music and pay attention to our playing?
 We should put our energy towards things that actually build a following so we can demand reasonable pay when it comes time to do a show.

 And what counts as low pay?
 That’s a question to which everyone will have their own answer, but we all need to establish a bottom threshold below which none of us will accept.
-Given the time you’ve spent on the music and what you need to survive, think about the number you need to go home with to not feel exploited and, if the venue can’t guarantee it and there isn’t a reasonable chance the door will provide that number, don’t take the gig.
-If you do, you’re setting yourself up for frustration and resentment, driving down pay for musicians as a whole, and doing more to support banks and commercial real estate than yourself.
+Given the time you’ve spent on the music and what you need to survive, think about the number you need to go home with to feel compensated and, if the venue can’t guarantee that number and there isn’t a reasonable chance the door will provide it, don’t take the gig.
+If you do, you’re setting yourself up for frustration and resentment, driving down pay for musicians as a whole, and doing more to support others than yourself.